KhaledAjaj2026/ig-homepage/README.md

 ## Deployment

 This site was deployed using [github pages](https://pages.github.com/).
+Click [here](https://khaledajaj2026.github.io/ig-homepage/) to visit site.

 This site was built using [Vite](https://vitejs.dev/).